 There are many benefits to a dedicated utility sink in the laundry room of your home.
 That said, washing machines come with gentle and delicate cycles, so despite all the conveniences, is a utility sink truly necessary?
 That’s why it’s called a utility sink; there are a lot of uses besides laundry.
 To name a few: handling cut flowers; potting plants; bathing a pet; washing dirty hands (or shoes) after garden or garage work; rinsing a mop; running water for crafts projects.
 You get the idea.

-Want a laundry room but don’t have enough space for one?
-Here are ways to add a washer + dryer to your apartment.
+Short on space, but still want a laundry room?
+Here are 5 ways to add a washer & dryer to an apartment.

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.